thekemkid/seneca-in-practice/problems/hello_world/problem.md

 exercises how this bounding is done.

 Let's see an example "hello" service, defined in a "introduction" module or role.
-This is a little service that replies with an object with a member res which is "Hello World!" when it gets called!
+This is a little service that replies with an object with a property `res` which is "Hello World!" when it gets called!

 ```javascript
 module.exports = function introduction(options) {